Zelipha/folio-landing_page/README.md

 ## Description

-This is a basic portfolio website
+This is a basic portfolio website hosted on github

 ## Live Site